On the spectrum and ergodicity of a neutral multi-allelic Moran model: Spectrum of the neutral multi-allelic Moran process

-Then, $Q$ is a non-diagonalisable rate matrix generating an ergodic Markov chain.
-Note that the unique stationary distribution of the process driven by $Q$ is $(3/14, 1/2, 2/7)$. \end{example}

-Now, we want to extend the results in Lemma \ref{lemma:eigenvaluesQKN} to the case where the matrix $Q$ is non-diagonalisable, as stated in Theorem \ref{thm:eigenvalues_generalisation}.
+Lemma \ref{lemma:eigenvaluesQKN} provides all the eigenvalues and right eigenvectors of $\mathcal{Q}_{N}$ when $Q$ is diagonalisable.
+However, an ergodic rate matrix is not necessarily diagonalisable.
+Thereby, we want to extend the results in Lemma \ref{lemma:eigenvaluesQKN} to the case where the matrix $Q$ is non-diagonalisable, as stated in Theorem \ref{thm:eigenvalues_generalisation}.
 Let us first recall two known facts in the theory of real matrices.
 We denote by $M_n(\mathbb{R})$ and $M_n(\mathbb{C})$ the vector space of $n$-dimensional real and complex matrices, respectively.
 For a matrix $M \in M_n(\mathbb{C})$ we denote by $\operatorname{Spec}(M) \in \mathbb{C}^n$ its spectrum counting the algebraic multiplicities of the eigenvalues.
 It is known that the set of diagonalisable complex matrices is dense in $M_n(\mathbb{C})$.
 Serre \cite[Cor.\ 5.1]{MR2744852}, for instance, proves this result as a consequence of Schur's Theorem \cite[Thm.\ 5.1]{MR2744852}.
 Using the same reasoning we can prove the following: \begin{description} \item[Fact 1] The set of diagonalisable complex matrices with each row summing to zero is dense in the set of the irreducible rate matrices: for every rate matrix $Q \in M_n(\mathbb{R})$ and $\epsilon > 0$ there exists a diagonalisable matrix $\bar{Q} \in M_n(\mathbb{C})$ such that $\|Q - \bar{Q}\| < \epsilon$.
 Moreover, $\bar{Q}$ can be chosen such that $0 \in \operatorname{Spec}(\bar{Q})$, with $0$ having geometric multiplicity $1$ and $\bar{Q} \, U_0 = \mathbf{0}$, where $\mathbf{0}$ denotes the $K$ dimensional null column vector, i.e.\ each row of $\bar{Q}$ sums to zero. \end{description}

 The idea of the proof of Fact 1 is to modify diagonal elements in the upper-triangular matrix obtained by Schur's Theorem \cite[Thm.\ 5.1]{MR2744852} to get a matrix with $n$ different eigenvalues, and thus diagonalisable.
 Indeed, since $Q$ is an irreducible rate matrix, the eigenspace associated to the eigenvalue $\lambda_0 = 0$ has dimension one and it is generated by $U_0$.
 Moreover, the other $n-1$ complex eigenvalues have strictly negative real parts.
 Thus, it is possible to modify the diagonal of the upper triangular matrix obtained by the Schur's Theorem in such a way that the eigenvalues of the modified matrix, denoted $\bar{Q}$, are zero and $n-1$ complex numbers with different and strictly negative real parts.
 Furthermore, because of the Schur's factorisation, $U_0$ is also an eigenvector of $\bar{Q}$ associated to the null eigenvalue, i.e.\ $\bar{Q} U_0 = \mathbf{0}$.